 topping ideas: fresh herbs, chives, vegan cheese, pistachios, pine nuts, pepitas, red pepper flakes.

-- In a large soup over medium flame add a splash of water and the onion with a pinch of salt.
-Saute until softened and translucent, about 5 minutes.
-Add the bay leaf, thyme, carrots, parsnip and ginger and toss to coat well.
+- In a large soup over medium flame add a splash of water (or a light drizzle of olive oil) and the onion with a pinch of salt.
+Add the parsnip and sautee together until the onions are softened and translucent, about 5 minutes.
+Add the bay leaf, thyme, carrots and ginger and toss to coat well.
+Stir in the garlic and continue cooking just until fragrant, about 30 seconds or so.

-- Add the veggie stock to the pot and bring to a simmer.
-Cook 15 to 20 minutes until the carrots are soft.
-Stir in the coconut milk.
+- Add the water/veggie stock to the pot and bring to a simmer.
+Cook 15 minutes and add in the coconut milk.
+Continue simmering until the carrots have softened.

-- Discard the bay and thyme sprigs, remove from flame and carefully transfer the soup to a powerful blender.
-(It took me a long time to invest in a Vitamix but its worth its weight in gold, this machine is legit).
+- Discard the bay and thyme sprigs, remove the soup from heat and carefully transfer the soup to a powerful blender.
+(It took me a long time to invest in a Vitamix but it's worth its weight in gold, this machine is legit).

 - Puree on the hot soup setting until super silky smooth.
-At this point you might want to add some more veggie stock to thin it out so adjust to your liking.
-Taste and add more salt and pepper if needed.
+At this point you might want to add some more veggie stock to thin it out so feel free adjust to your liking.
+Taste and add more salt and pepper to your taste if desired.

-- Serve hot with the fresh herb garnishes and lemon or lime wedges.
+- Serve hot with the fresh herb garnishes and la squeeze of fresh lemon or lime.

 - Bring out your powerful blender for this one if you can.
 I pureed some with my immersion blender and some in the Vitamix and the Vitamix delivered the silkiest creamiest soup I’ve ever had.